Profiles

 Views

 Profiles define role-based views for the GitHub Project board.
-Since the API doesn't support creating views programmatically, views are defined in the profile and bm projects sync prints filter strings for manual setup in the GitHub UI.
+Since the API doesn't support creating views programmatically, bm projects sync syncs the Status field options and prints filter strings for manual setup in the GitHub UI.

 views: